smartanthill/smartanthill2_0/docs/design-documents/protocols/sasp.rst

      * **MSB bit**: padding size flag, which is set to 1, if padding is present, and 0 otherwise.
 Presence of padding implies presence of padding size field as well.
      * **Remaining 7 bits**: a part of payload.

-  * **padding size**: variable size field; this field is present only if padding size flag is set; in this case the field contains encoded padding size; the size of the field can be derived from the field data itself (see SASP Encoded size for details).
+  * **complementary size**: variable size field; this field is present only if padding size flag is set; in this case the field contains encoded value of a sum of the size of this field and the size of padding (if any); encoding is done using SASP encoded-size.
   * **byte sequence**: variable size field; data that is defined by a higher level protocol.
-  * **padding**: variable size field; this field is present only if padding size flag is set; contains padding up to a target size.
+  * **padding**: variable size field; this field is present only if padding size flag is set and **complementary size** represents a value greater than 1; contains padding up to a target size.

 Correspondingly, SASP payload consists of: